Garber Park Volunteer Days

 MEET AT Fireplace Plaza

-• Several Restoration Sites: Hardwood Creek, Fern Glade, Alvarado Rd Entrance and Evergreen Lane Hillside need much TLC in removing invasive weeds to enable the native plants to grow.
-Hardwood Creek and Fern Glade are beautiful sites in Garber and good flat areas to work.
+- Several Restoration Sites: Hardwood Creek, Fern Glade, Alvarado Rd Entrance and Evergreen Lane Hillside need much TLC in removing invasive weeds to enable the native plants to grow and expand.
+Hardwood Creek and Fern Glade are beautiful sites in Garber and good flat areas to work on and abundant in native plant diversity.

 In addition we have several special projects:

-• Conduct a French broom sweep and pull any broom we find.
-This is a project we do every year since we got rid of all the broom in the park four years ago.
+- Conducting a French broom sweep and pulling out any broom we find.
+This is a project we do every year since we got rid of all the broom in the park a few years ago.
 The seeds remain viable in the ground for many years and require us to remove them each year to maintain Garber as "broom free" as possible.

-• Trail Work: Many spots along the trail need steps replaced, bridges crossing the creeks replaces, and eroded trails shored up for safe walking.
-As many of you know the trails in Garber are steep and narrow, making this hard but very rewarding.
-If you're interested in trail work, please reach out to us.
+- Trail Work: Many spots along the trail need to be shored up for safe walking.
+As many of you know, the trails in Garber are steep and narrow, making this difficult but very rewarding.
+We are also working towards replacing a few crossings and a few steps that will make Garber Park more enjoyable and safer to explore.
+If you or your group are interested in trail work, please reach out to us.

 What to wear: a mask, long sleeves, long pants, and good shoes or boots for trail (no open toes).